-Au pairs can help with household chores as they relate to the needs of your children.
-According to Cultural Care’s policy, these include:
+Au pairs are permitted to assist with household tasks related directly to the care of your children.
+According to Cultural Care’s guidelines, these include:

 Doing the children’s laundry